 The Foundation is subject to market, currency, interest rate and credit risks with respect to its financial instruments.
-These risks have not changed from the prior year.

 Market Risk

 Market risk arises as a result of trading in equity securities and fixed income securities.
 Fluctuations in the market expose the Foundation to a risk of loss.
 To manage this risk, the Foundation invests in pooled funds representing a mix of local and international securities.